palexand/palexand.github.io/personal.md

 Security Lablet where we continued developing verified trusted computing semantics and infrastructure.
 Other Science of Security projects at KU examined IoT privacy, resilience ontology and epistemology, side channel attack resistance, and secure native binary execution.
-I am was also PI on the DARPA CASE effort with Collins Aerospace developing verified trusted computing infrastructure for a UAV ground station.
+I was also PI on the DARPA CASE effort with Collins Aerospace developing verified trusted computing infrastructure for a UAV ground station.